 Qualifications: BSocSci MEd(1st class) PhD TTC

-Nigel has experience in a range of educational positions including teaching, management, curriculum advisory, resource publications (including the Figure it Out series) and research.
-He has several community-based roles.
-His academic work encompasses a diversity of contexts, but his research and interests focus predominantly on using digital technologies and Mathematics Education.
-He has also worked in the areas of student-centred inquiry learning, problem-solving, and mathematical thinking.
+I have experience in a range of educational positions including teaching, management, curriculum advisory, research projects, resource publications, and research.
+While my academic work encompasses a diversity of contexts, my research and interests focus predominantly on using digital technologies and Mathematics Education.
+I have also worked in the areas of student-centred inquiry learning, problem solving, and mathematical thinking.

 Find more research publications by Nigel Calder

 Computers and Education; Doctoral Education; Education Research; E-Learning; Learning and Education; Mathematics Education; Professional Learning; Teaching and Learning